KWellesly/ML4Anime/index.md

   Figure __: Synopsis summary vector
 </p>

 Ultimately, each anime had a corresponding feature vector of shape 1x414.
-To better understand our feature set and intrinsic relationships amongst features, the following correlation matrices (performed on subsets of features for visibility) were generated to better:
+To better understand our feature set and intrinsic relationships amongst features, the following correlation matrices (performed on subsets of features for visibility) were generated:
 <p align='center'>
   <img src="/ML4Anime/graphs/stats_genre_corr_matrix.jpg" width="500"/>
 </p>